mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 Whilst sequential circuits more accurately represent complex industry designs than combinatorial circuits, they are still not adequate test-cases for even the simplest industry designs.
 These designs typically connect together multiple sequential circuits in a pipeline.
-These circuits challenge TaMaRa's multi-cone capabilities, and additionally it's multi-voter insertion methodology.
+These circuits challenge TaMaRa's multi-cone capabilities, and additionally its multi-voter insertion methodology.
 In the most complex case, it is possible to have multi-cone, multi-voter, multi-bit circuits.
 These multi-cone designs are shown in
 @tab:multiconecircuits.